MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/add-cluster.md

     ```

 1. Using the previous example, in the `Sites.xml` file, remove the `<Node Name="Server5" Description="" Location="">` and the  `<Node Name="Server6" Description="" Location="">` XML entry for each site.
-1. Modify the current site (fault domain) information using the following two cmdlets.
+1. Modify the current site (fault domain) information using the following two cmdlets:

     ```
     $XML = Get-Content .\sites.xml | out-string
     Set-ClusterFaultDomainXML -xml $XML
     ```

-1. Verify that the modifications you made are correct.
+1. Verify that the modifications you made are correct:

     ```
     Get-ClusterFaultDomain